ziyanzzhu/ttlg/README.md

 Outputs will be saved to folder `/data`; default number of parallel workers 4.
 Parallelize the k-space sampling.
 Have the option to run on a cluster.

 The DOS is obtained by integrating over the bilayer moir\'e Brillouin zone of L1 and L2 only.
-Need to also integrate over the L2 and L3 DOS and overage over the two moir\'e Brillouin zones. `k_cutoff` is set to be 3, resulting in ~1,800 degrees of freedom, and the grid size is 16 x 16.
-For a more accurate result, need to increase the cutoff radius and finer grid sampling.
-The parameter `w_inv` that controls the Gaussian width needs to be adjusted accordingly.
-In this example, we set `w_inv = 200` (roughly the inverse of Gaussian width in eV^{-1}).
-With a finer sampling and a larger `k_cutoff`, `w_inv` needs to also increase.
+Need to also integrate over the L2 and L3 DOS and overage over the two moir\'e Brillouin zones. `k_cutoff` is set to be 3, resulting in ~1,800 degrees of freedom, and the grid size is 42 x 42.
+For a more accurate result, need to increase the cutoff radius and adjust the grid sampling.
+The variable `param` is the Gaussian full-width-half-maximum in eV and needs to be adjusted accordingly.
+In this example, we set `param = 8e-3`.

 ## Data Availability

 Full density of states dataset used for the paper is available upon request.

-One example density of states at θ12 = 1.4 deg., θ23 = 3.2 deg is included in the folder:
-See `data/published/dos_q12_1.5_q23_3.2_kcut_4_qtype_1_nq_484_zip.mat` and `data/published/dos_q12_3.2_q23_1.5_kcut_4_qtype_1_nq_484_zip.mat`
-This dataset sets `k_cutoff = 4` with grid size 22 x 22 as in the paper.
-The DOS is obtained by averaging the two `dos_tot` from the two files.
-Note that normalization is needed